act-rules/act-rules.github.io/_drafts/SC4-1-1-unique-id.md

 ### Applicability

-Any element with an `id` attribute.
+Each test target has an `id` attribute that is unique within the [document context](https://github.com/auto-wcag/auto-wcag/pull/110/files#insert-link-here) of the element.

 ### Expectation